Medical Council of Canada — MCC

 Phase 3: Integration (2-4 weeks)

-Practice with mixed-topic case sets simulating exam conditions.
-Focus on complex cases with multiple drug therapy problems.
+Practice with mixed-topic sessions simulating exam conditions.
+Focus on complex multi-drug scenarios and time management.
 Build speed and confidence.

 4